RosettaCommons/demos/tutorials/analysis/Analysis.md

 * score file
 * log file

+**IMPORTANT**  Rosetta will always give you answer!

+The main question that you have to answer is:

+*Can I trust the result?*

+This tutorial is primarily focussed on ways how to approach that question.
+Eventually, it comes down to your judgement, whether the nice looking structures you've got are spot on correct and simply garbage - that latter is more often the case anyone would like.

 ###1.
 PDB file

 The models that Rosetta produces are in pdb file format.
 If you open the file, you will of course find all atom positions.
 Additionally, Rosetta will append all scoring terms for every residue at the end of the pdb file.